 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
 Rat idual f ing (H lium /L ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level o expected standards of behaviour / Code of Conduct o any local hazards to establish necessary safety rules inc. balconies, fire escapes, nearby roads and other natural hazards e.g. streams / rivers, lakes, cliffs nearby o not to use or access activity equipment or facilities (e.g. swimming pool or problem solving exercises) on premises unless properly supervised by qualified staff member o emergency procedures Fire All group members, including leaders Prior written assurance obtained from accommodation owner / reputable tour operator that the premises have been subject to a Fire Risk Assessment under Fire Safety Orders or meet other national/local fire regulations Assurance in the form of external accreditation e.g. LOtC Quality Badge, STF 0 Group leader to make visual inspection of fire escapes, alarms, equipment, meeting points and procedures on arrival.
-Any issues, such as locked fire doors, to be raised with management a.s.a.p. etc. Inform group re fire procedures / conduct Fire Drill on arrival / before first bed-time All group members will be fully briefed regarding relevant fire safety measures e.g. no clothing placed on convector heaters (staff to regularly check drying rooms to ensure clothing is hung safely) Where young people have room keys, staff will have access to a master key Group members with physical impairment If group includes wheelchair users or those with impaired movement, sight or hearing, appropriate measures will be taken to ensure that all group members can evacuate safely in response to a fire alarm Hygiene considerations All group members, including leaders Pre visit check and/or check of information / assurance from reputable tour operator 0 Tourist board rating, environmental health endorsement or similar Visual inspection of washing facilities, lighting, heating, ventilation, catering - Any issues to be raised with management a.s.a.p.
-Group will be briefed to wash hands regularly, ideally with soap, and especially before mealtimes Child protection considerations All group members Pre visit check and/or check of information/assurance from reputable tour operator Assurance in the form of external accreditation e.g. 0
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Young people appropriately briefed about: - o expected standards of behaviour / Code of Conduct o any local hazards to establish necessary safety rules inc. balconies, fire escapes, nearby roads and other natural hazards e.g. streams / rivers, lakes, cliffs nearby o not to use or access activity equipment or facilities (e.g. swimming pool or problem solving exercises) on premises unless properly supervised by qualified staff member o emergency procedures Fire All group members, including leaders Group members with physical impairment Prior written assurance obtained from accommodation owner / reputable tour operator that the premises have been subject to a Fire Risk Assessment under Fire Safety Orders or meet other national/local fire regulations Group leader to make visual inspection of fire escapes, alarms, equipment, meeting points and procedures on arrival.
+Any issues, such as locked fire doors, to be raised with management a.s.a.p.
+Inform group re fire procedures / conduct Fire Drill on arrival / before first bed-time All group members will be fully briefed regarding relevant fire safety measures e.g. no clothing placed on convector heaters (staff to regularly check drying rooms to ensure clothing is hung safely) Where young people have room keys, staff will have access to a master key If group includes wheelchair users or those with impaired movement, sight or hearing, appropriate measures will be taken to ensure that all group members can evacuate safely in response to a fire alarm Assurance in the form of external accreditation e.g. LOtC Quality Badge, STF etc. 0 Hygiene considerations All group members, including leaders Pre visit check and/or check of information / assurance from reputable tour operator Tourist board rating, environmental health endorsement or similar Visual inspection of washing facilities, lighting, heating, ventilation, catering - Any issues to be raised with management a.s.a.p.
+Group will be briefed to wash hands regularly, ideally with soap, and especially before mealtimes 0